 Senator Manka Dhingra is the first Sikh to be elected to Washington State Senate.
-She was elected to represent the 45th legislative district, on Seattle's Eastside in King County, during a 2017 special election.
+She was elected to represent the 45th legislative district, on Seattle's Eastside in King County.

 Manka founded the woman's advocacy organization API Chaya in 1996, and later worked under several elected officials at the state level.
 She worked in the offices of state Supreme Court justice Barbara Madsen and the Attorney General Christine Gregoire, while earning a degree from the University of Washington School of Law in 1999.
 She joined the King County Prosecuting Attorney's office in 2000 and has led the department's expanding mental health and veterans courts.

 To reform and improve our criminal justice system, Manka has worked with State Department of Social and Human Services, the Washington Association of Prosecuting Attorneys, legislators, and the Governor’s office to ensure individuals get the treatment they need to return to being productive members of our community.

 A Steadfast Advocate for Truth and Justice